Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/UseCaseModelTemplate.md

 **Create Tournament**

 * Requirements: A user can create a new tournament upon login.
-* Pre-conditions: The user is logged in.
+* Pre-conditions: The user is logged in; tournament name must be unique.
-* Post-conditions: None.
+* Post-conditions: A new tournament is added into the database and available for players to play.
 * Scenarios: To create a tournament:
    * The system will ask the user to input 1-5 puzzle ids, tournament name.The system will save and return the unique identifier for the puzzle.
    * Either receive a confirmation that the tournament has been created and return to the menu or receive an error if the tournament name is already taken and be offered the option to pick a different name.